 By Ajmal Masood

 Some historians and experts question the accession as they argue that the two states were part of Jammu and Kashmir State.
-If it was so, why in 1891 the two states resisted for 20 days the British invasion of Hunza and Nager.
+If it was so, why did in 1891 the two states resist for 20 days the British invasion of Hunza and Nager?
 Before the Anglo-Brusho war, the two states together defended their borders against Kashmiri Dogra forces twice.

-The purpose of deconstruction of history and commenting on GB conundrum afresh is to rethink a new social contract between Pakistan and the people of the erstwhile states.
-While many movements around the world are ongoing for political autonomy Gilgit-Baltistan is the only place where accessionist politics is being neglected.
+The purpose of deconstruction of history and commenting on the G-B conundrum afresh is to rethink a new social contract between Pakistan and the people of the erstwhile states.
+While many movements around the world are ongoing for political autonomy Gilgit-Baltistan is the only place where pro-accession politics is being neglected.

-The authorities should take concrete measures that would mitigate sense of alienation among the people of Hunza.
-As a confidence-building measure the government should withdraw fabricated charges against Baba Jan, Iftikhar Karbalai, Aleem and other 11 prisoners.
+The authorities should take concrete measures that would mitigate the sense of alienation among the people of Hunza.
+As a confidence-building measure, the government should withdraw fabricated charges against Baba Jan, Iftikhar Karbalai, Aleem and other 11 prisoners.

 The Pakistan government must acknowledge the important role played by the people of Hunza and Nager as they fought in the frontline against Dogra forces.

-Today, Hunza is known as the best tourist destination in the world attracting hundreds of tourists and promoting the positive image to Pakistan.
+Today, Hunza is known as the best tourist destination in the world attracting hundreds of tourists and promoting a positive image in Pakistan.
 Sadly, the region is misruled and draconian colonial laws are used against political activists.

 As mentioned that the people of Hunza and Nager voluntarily integrated their land with Pakistan.

-The only option for the PM Imran Khan is to give political autonomy to the former princely states.
-Confederacy is slightly more independent than province and moreover, making constitutional province of Pakistan is not possible in the parameters of international law and Kashmir dispute.
+The only option for PM Imran Khan is to give political autonomy to the former princely states.
+Confederacy is slightly more independent than the province and moreover, making a constitutional province of Pakistan is not possible in the parameters of international law and the Kashmir dispute.

-Lastly, majority of people are still in favour of accessionist politics.
+Lastly, the majority of the population is still in favour of accession.
 It is now up to Pakistan to embrace the forces of accession before they turn towards secessionist mode.